hashicorp/packer/website/source/docs/post-processors/atlas.html.markdown

 ### Required:

 -   `token` (string) - Your access token for the Atlas API.

-This can be generated on your [tokens page](https://atlas.hashicorp.com/settings/tokens).
-Alternatively you can export your Atlas token as an environmental variable and remove it from the configuration.
+-> Login to Atlas to [generate an Atlas Token](https://atlas.hashicorp.com/settings/tokens).
+The most convenient way to configure your token is to set it to the `ATLAS_TOKEN` environment variable, but you can also use `token` configuration option.

 -   `artifact` (string) - The shorthand tag for your artifact that maps to Atlas, i.e `hashicorp/foobar` for `atlas.hashicorp.com/hashicorp/foobar`.
-    You must have access to the organization, hashicorp in this example, in order to add an artifact to the organization in Atlas.
+    You must have access to the organization&mdash;hashicorp in this example&mdash;in order to add an artifact to the organization in Atlas.

 -   `artifact_type` (string) - For uploading AMIs to Atlas, `artifact_type` will
     always be `amazon.ami`.
 This field must be defined because Atlas can host other artifact types, such as Vagrant boxes.

--&gt; **Note:** If you want to upload Vagrant boxes to Atlas, use the [Atlas post-processor](/docs/post-processors/atlas.html).

 ### Optional: